 - Supporting Documents

 Below is the list of quality measures in the registry.
 They are grouped by disease state and whether they are eligible to submit for the MIPS program.
 MIPS requires that participants submit data for at least six measures including at least one outcome or, if unavailable, a high priority measure.

 Please note that CMS is looking at measures that they removed from MIPS submission eligibility in a second round of reviews that will be completed in mid-June.
-The website will be updated at that time and a notice will be sent out if measures they review are added back in as submission options.

 2017 MIPS Measures

 - Axon 16A MIPS 318 Falls: screening for fall risk

 - Axon 16B MIPS 154 Falls: risk assessment